 House cleaning products can be quite toxic, especially those that contain perfumes, strong chemicals and bleach.
 This is a recipe for a general-purpose cleaner which you can use to clean surfaces and remove water deposit stains on shower panels, chrome bathroom fittings, windows, bathroom mirrors and so on.
 It’s a versatile, non-harmful cleaner that keeps […]

 How to eat well at home – conscious eating that’s good for you and the planet

 Farmacy Kitchen Cookbook One of the things that brings me great joy as a writer is the chance to inspire people and offer new perspectives and points of view.
-That’s why I’m so happy to see that the most recent book I’ve worked on, ‘Farmacy Kitchen’, is successfully doing just that – inspiring people with […]
+That’s why I’m so happy to see that the most recent book I’ve worked on, ‘Farmacy Kitchen’, is doing just that – inspiring people with new […]

 Why I make time to meditate and how you can too

 Making meditation a daily habit There’s an ancient Zen proverb that says, “You should sit in meditation for 20 minutes a day, unless you’re too busy; then you should sit for an hour”.
 How relevant this wisdom is for this busy modern age where many people feel that they don’t have time for the […]